holderbp/nlme_mcmc/README.md

     * Within the `prep_data()` method, manage the import of the raw data file into a dataframe of standard form, and define multiple `data_analysis_subproject`(s):

-        - Adjust the import of the raw data file creating a dataframe with these columns: `['indiv', 'data_set', 'x_data_type', 'X', 'y_data_type', 'Y']`.
+        - Adjust the import of the raw data file and create a dataframe with these columns: `['indiv', 'data_set', 'x_data_type', 'X', 'y_data_type', 'Y']`.

+        - Assign descriptive unique names to each individual.

-        - Assign descriptive labels for each data set in the `'data_set'` column.
+        - Assign descriptive labels for each distinct data set in the `'data_set'` column.

         - Perform any necessary clean-up of the data file

+        - Flatten any replicate data points into their own rows of the dataframe.

         - Specify which data sets are to be selected for each `data_analysis_subproject`.

+        - Sort the dataframe such that: the names of the individuals are ordered (used in the model hypothesis module for setting initial guess values) and the independent `X` values are ordered within data sets.

     * Within the `plot_data()` method, establish a multi-page figure structure for each `data_analysis_subproject` choice.

         - Decide the logic of plotting (how many subplots on each page, which individual's data is plotted where) and create separate figures for each page (`fig1`, `fig2`, etc).

         - Specify the plotting of the data sets into the subplots of these figures.

         - Fill in the dictionary `theaxis` to specify which `[individual][evolve-model][data-set]` is assigned to which axis.
 This will allow the associated evolve-model outputs to be automatically plotted into the correct subplots.

 6. Edit the `evolvemodel` module:

     * Within the `run_evolve_model(...)` method, assign an evolve-model run for each evolve-model name that has been identified in the `data` module.

     * Add additional methods, or module imports (e.g., a module that brings in a system of ODEs), as needed to achieve these model evolutions.

 7. Edit the `modhyp` module:

     * Assign the `data_analysis_subproject`, which must match one created within the `data` module.

     * Place a short descriptive string for this statistical model hypothesis in `model_hyp`.
 This will be used for naming output files.

 6. Edit the `evolvemodel` module:

     * For every evolvemodel specified within the data module, create a method that takes independent values `X` and returns a dictionary of numpy arrays with keys the y_types.

 ## Example projects